 There are a few common myths that our inspectors hear on a day to day basis.
 Whilst carrying out Building And Pest Inspections on The Gold Coast ,Brisbane and Northern N.S.W one of the biggest Statements we hear or get asked is “The house is built from hardwood, termites don’t eat hardwood right?”

 The biggest mistake a purchaser can make is to think because the house is hardwood there will be no termites.
 Yes, some hardwoods may be Termite resistant to an extent or at least slow to consume for Termite activity.
 However, it may all depend on whether the milled timber is treated or in fact the content of heartwood or sapwood and the species.

 We must remember most Australian native trees are hardwoods and are a termites natural food source.
 Coptotermes spp. will hollow out living hardwood trees for ideal nesting habitats.

-How do i avoid this?
+How do I avoid termite attack?

 - Ensure a building and pest is carried out before you purchase a property

 - If you own a home, maintain annual inspections every 6-12 months in accordance with Australian standards.